-“Close contact” means you have been less than 6 feet away from the person for 15 minutes or longer within 2 days of the confirmed positive test.
-Any employee who becomes aware that they have been in close contact with someone who has tested positive for COVID-19 should contact their primary care physician/health care provider for consultation and follow the advice that is provided.
-They should also advise their supervisor of any need to quarantine/isolate.
+“Close contact” means you have been less than six feet away from the person for 15 minutes or longer within two days of the confirmed positive test.
+Any employee who becomes aware that they have been in close contact with someone who has tested positive for COVID-19 should not report to work and immediately contact their primary care physician/health care provider for consultation and follow the advice that is provided.
+They also should advise their supervisor of any need to quarantine or isolate.

 Employees are responsible for keeping their supervisor aware of any health-realted absences they may have to ensure that their work can be covered by another individual.
 Faculty must notify their program director, department chair and/or dean of potential absences to ensure that courses can be covered and students can be notified.
 Faculty should not cancel classes without notifying their department chair and/or dean of their absence.

 Employees can protect themselves and others through taking the following measures:

 - Practice social distancing: maintain at least a six-foot distance from others, stay away from those who are sick, limit movement and avoid public spaces and large, crowded gatherings.
 Social distancing is critical to protecting everyone.

 - Practice good, basic hygiene: wash hands often with soap and warm water for at least 20 seconds; avoid touching eyes, nose and mouth; cough/sneeze into a tissue or your sleeve; avoid close contact with those who are sick; and stay home when you are sick.

 - Know when and how to wash hands and use sanitizer.

 - Wear a cloth mask or appropriate face covering in public settings.